 Probably one of the few positive things that came out of the COVID-19 pandemic is the remote workforce phenomenon.
 The thought of working in pajamas all day and avoiding pesky Karen from accounting had us doing our mini victory dance.

 Unfortunately, all the fun was quickly overshadowed when the work-from-home novices discovered that the remote setup was more intense than traditional office work.
 People found new challenges that they were not hardwired to deal with.
 Because their personal space has become their ‘workspace,’ it is now extremely difficult to maintain a healthy work-life balance.
-This is also the reason why implementing mandatory overtime is tricky—both from the management side and the employee side of any business.
+This is also the reason why working overtime is tricky—both from the management side and the employee side of any business.